adaptlearning/adapt-cli/README.md

 Release History
 ===============

-- 0.0.16 - fixed dependency of the download package to a fork to avoid version conflict with decompress package.
+- 0.0.16 - Improved download progress bar; fixed dependency of the download package to a fork to avoid version conflict with decompress package.
 This should be temporary until the conflict is resolved.
 - 0.0.15 - fixed Issue #22
 - 0.0.14 - fixed Issue #15
 - 0.0.13 - Added support for versions of plugins (#14) and --version command